 The Bay of the Bones is the reconstructed site of a prehistoric settlement.
 These ancient people lived directly on the lake in stilt houses constructed using relatively sophisticated tools.
 The history is fascinating but I loved the area for the serene landscape and crystal clear water.
 I might have jumped in if I hadn’t seen a sea snake patrolling the lake floor.

 Further along the lake just before the Albanian border is Sveti Naum, an Orthodox monastery.
 It’s another relaxing spot for lunch and maybe a quick swim.
 There are countless signs around the monastery warning of the vicious peacocks which may attack at any moment but we survived the visit unharmed.

-Albania is well known for its ridiculous bunkers which line much of the border regions but Macedonia has it’s own pointless bunkers too.
+Albania is well known for its ridiculous bunkers which line much of the border regions but North Macedonia has its own pointless bunkers too.
 This huge concrete specimen is on the main road from Ohrid to Sveti Naum and it’s the perfect place to make fun of earlier governments.

-Back in Ohrid we stopped for Turkish tea in a small cafe off the main square.
-Macedonia can be cheap, even by Balkan standards, but 20 cents for tea was unexpected.
-I can’t imagine how cheap things would be outside of a major tourist destination like Ohrid.0
+Back in Ohrid, we stopped for Turkish tea in a small cafe off the main square.
+North Macedonia can be cheap, even by Balkan standards, but 20 cents for tea was unexpected.
+I can’t imagine how cheap things would be outside of a major tourist destination like Ohrid.

 If you’re planning a trip to Ohrid and are ready to book a stay, our guide to the best hotels in Ohrid can help you find a peaceful spot by the lake.